UK retailer Boots and intelligence unit Opal partner on 15 operations involving 136 offenders

 “The belief these results have created means more people see the benefit of reporting crime and therefore, we see the fuller picture.”

-A recent case saw an offender who shoplifted almost £120K worth of Boots products arrested.
-They were part of a crime group clearing Boots shelves across London and admitted to 30 counts of theft.
+A recent case saw an offender arrested, who was part of a crime group clearing Boots shelves across London and admitted to 30 counts of theft.

-Earlier in 2025, Boots saw an aggressive offender sentenced to prison.
-This person was responsible for 32 reported events worth £38K in total loss.
-They were sentenced to 20 months in prison.
+Earlier in 2025, Boots saw an aggressive offender, who was responsible for 32 events, sentenced to prison.

 This outcome was a result of quality event reporting, with clear images, which helped the crime intelligence team to connect the dots on this person’s events.
 These dot connections built a compelling case for police to charge the person.